LabVIEW Graphics Looks Blurry After Changing Windows DPI Scaling

 Issue Details

-I am using the latest version of LabVIEW.
-Changed the DPI Scaling setting in Windows to 150% to increase monitor resolution.
-But when I run LabVIEW, the graphics and characters look blurry.
+I am using the latest version of LabVIEW and changed the Windows DPI scaling setting to 150% to improve readability on my monitor.
+However, when I run LabVIEW, the graphics and text appear blurry.
 Why is this happening?

 Solution